gideonokoroafor/Savory/README.md

 To get started with the Food Recipe App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/food-recipe-app.git`
+1. Clone the repository: `git clone https://github.com/your-username/Savory.git`
-2. Navigate to the project directory: `cd food-recipe-app`
+2. Navigate to the project directory: `cd Savory`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`